-Larne: Man and woman arrested after cannabis found in van
+Larne: Man and woman charged after suspected cannabis found in van

 - Published

-Two people have been arrested after cannabis with a street value of £120,000 was found in a van.
+Two people have been charged after suspected cannabis with a street value of £120,000 was found in a van.

 The vehicle was searched at Larne harbour at about 22:25 BST on Saturday.

-A 36-year-old woman and a 28-year-old man were detained on suspicion of possession of a Class B controlled drug with intent to supply.
+A 36-year-old woman and a 28-year-old man have been charged with possession of a Class B controlled drug and possession of a Class B controlled drug with intent to supply.

-Police said they would continue to try to "break the cycle of those who seek to cause harm through the illegal importation and supply of drugs".

-Police have appealed to anyone with information about illegal drug use or supply to contact them.
+They are due to appear before Coleraine Magistrates' Court on Monday, 17 April.